katalysteducation/storehouse/frontend/react.md

 #### Requests

-All request sends to CM need to be confhutrd asa show below:
+All request sends to CM need to be configured as shown below:
 ```
 {
   mode: "cors",